Code-Institute-Submissions/MS2-9/README.md

   - This library was used for the copyright icons.

 - [Google Fonts](https://fonts.google.com/)
-  - This is where I found and site is using the Quicksand font family.
+  - This is where I found the Quicksand font family.

 - [Favicon](https://favicon.io)
   - To include a lego icon on the web browser tab.